Aschent89/nwnwod/docs/tools.md

 ## Questions

-If you have any questions about installing these tools, and you're sure you followed the instructions above correctly, you're best bet is to get onto the [Dark Sun discord](https://discordapp.com/channels/468225176773984256/468225176773984258) and ask a question about installing the tools.
+If you have any questions about installing these tools, and you're sure you followed the instructions above correctly, you're best bet is to get onto the [Final Nights discord](https://discordapp.com/channels/468225176773984256/468225176773984258) and ask a question about installing the tools.
 If you're not a member of our discord, you can [join](https://discord.gg/8ZxgMRc).
 If you tag me (@tinygiant) in your post, I'll likely answer pretty quickly.
 If you don't tag me, I may not see the question at all, but one of our many other team members might be able to help.
 I'm happy to answer discord DMs also if you don't want to join the discord.

 ## Conclusion